1. Review your family’s important account access information.

 9. Update medications and immunizations for school.

-Many immunization updates are necessary by the time school starts in August.
-Summer is a great time to plan to see your primary care provider to update immunizations.
+Many students will need updated immunizations before the start of school in August.
+Summer is a great time to schedule an appointment with your primary care provider.

 Immunization Exemptions

-Immunization exemptions are required to be renewed annually.
-There are two ways to submit a nonmedical exemption- bring copy of completed forms to the nurse/front office.
-Please visit the CDPHE vaccine exemptions webpage for more exemption information and requirements.
+Immunization exemptions must be renewed annually.
+There are two ways to submit a nonmedical exemption (please provide a copy to the nurse or front office):

 10. Review student uniform requirements.